Drusus Julius Caesar: Heir to the Principate

-While Drusus was in Illyricum, his adoptive brother Germanicus had died in Syria of illness or poison on 10 October 19.
+While Drusus was in Illyricum, his adoptive brother Germanicus had died in Syria of illness or poison on 10 October AD 19.
 The death of Germanicus made Drusus the new heir, for which Germanicus' wife Agrippina suspected murder.
 She believed Tiberius had her husband murdered to allow Drusus to become his heir.
 Historian Barbara Levick says this is unlikely given the advancement of her son Nero's career the following year.

-Also on 10 October 19, his wife Livilla had given birth to twin sons, Tiberius Gemellus and Germanicus, whom he named after his adoptive brother.
+On the same day as Germanicus' death, Drusus' wife Livilla had given birth to twin sons, Tiberius Gemellus and Germanicus, whom he named after his adoptive brother.
 Their birth was celebrated by his father who claimed that never before in the history of Rome had twins been born to a man as high in rank as Drusus, and the event was commemorated on the reverse of coins.
 Tiberius had hoped that Drusus would keep the imperial family together and entrusted him with the guardianship of Germanicus' sons, Nero and Drusus.

 He returned to Rome in December, and was present in 20 March when Agrippina arrived with Germanicus' ashes.
 He was also present for the trial of Gnaeus Calpurnius Piso, who was posthumously found guilty for the crime of maiestas (treason).
 On 16 December, his father gave a eulogy for Germanicus during a Senate meeting, and he gave a eulogy the next meeting.
 It was decided that their eulogies would both be inscribed in bronze: that of Tiberius for future generations, but the libellus (eulogy) of Drusus to demonstrate the devotion of Drusus for his adoptive brother in a show of pietas (piety).

 Several changes affected his father's reign following the death of Germanicus.
 In addition to losing his adoptive son and heir, Tiberius lost a friend: Gnaeus Piso, whose family had been close supporters of the principate since the early days of Augustus.
 The loss of Germanicus and the trial of Piso dealt a significant blow to Tiberius' popularity, and he came to resent the role of princeps.